 Who do you want to spend time with?

 Too much of life gets spent with people we may not wish to be around.
 If you could spend time with anyone who would that be?
 Emphasize time with family or friends.
 Avoid letting people use up your time that does not enhance your happiness.

 Have you surrounded yourself with positive helpful people?
 If not, why not?
 There is truth to those old sayings.
 “Show me your friends and I will tell you who you are.”
 We end up being like the average of the people we hang out with.
 Spend more time with people you would like to emulate.

-What is in your life now you would want eliminated?
+What is in your life now you would want to eliminate?

-A large part of happiness is getting things out of your life that do not belong there.
-Some things may be mandatory, but reexamine your choices.
-Can you reduce time spent on activates that do not enhance your happiness?
+A large part of happiness is getting things out of your life that does not belong there.
+Some things may be mandatory but reexamine your choices.
+Can you reduce the time spent on activates that do not enhance your happiness?
 Can you find ways to transform the things you do into happy events by including those you want to be with?

 Whose advice would be most helpful in solving all your problems?

 Feel like you need more help in figuring things out?
 Look for a mentor.
 Consult a counselor or therapist.
 Read self-help books.
 Consult books and movies by and about inspirational people.
 Make religious and spiritual advisors a part of your support system.